Leaders In Renewable Energy

 Algal biofuel may have another moment in the sun now that more federal dollars are pouring into carbon capture and recycling technology.

-See also South Carolina Renewable Energy
+See also Gainesville Renewable Energy Center

 American wave energy startup CalWave is committed to solving the problem of global warming, one little green box at a time.
 A new study from the World Energy Council found that technologies such as renewable energy and energy efficiency are disrupting the priorities of the world’s energy leaders in 2017, slowing the growing momentum for a low carbon future.